IBM/db2sock-ibmi/ILE-PROC/README.md

        end-pi;
 ```

-# SRVPGM pass by value (MI workaround -- not for everyone)
+# SRVPGM pass by value (MI workaround)

+Only SRVPGM have concern about pass by value.
 The following discussion of pass by ref vs. pass by value, may confuse many.

+SRVPGM with pass by 'value' arguments is not popular on IBM i (rarely used).
+In fact, for toolkit calls you will be much better served AVOID use 'value' to
-However, some SRVPGMs are recently using 'const' correctness (aka, by 'value').
+eliminate toolkit complexity (not recommended).
+However, some SRVPGMs are recently
+using 'const' correctness (aka, by 'value').

-Only SRVPGM have concern about pass by value.
+Most of the following 'confusing' discussion deals with working around restrictions in MI instructions
+for 'dynamic' pass by value.
+Aka, most readers can simply ignore remaining of this discussion.
+However,
+'by value' toolkit can be done, and, following method works.

 ```